 This parliamentary mobilization had significant and lasting constitutional consequences, both for England and for the new constitutional order drafted by rebellious former colonies across the Atlantic.

 Chafetz, Josh, "'In the Time of a Woman, Which Sex Was Not Capable of Mature Deliberation': Late Tudor Parliamentary Relations and their Early Stuart Discontents" (2013).
 Cornell Law Faculty Publications.
-Paper 587.
+587.

 Josh Chafetz, "'In the Time of a Woman, Which Sex Was Not Capable of Mature Deliberation': Late Tudor Parliamentary Relations and their Early Stuart Discontents", 25 Yale Journal of Law & the Humanities (2013)